ruby-grape/grape-entity/README.md

 ```

 Also note that an `ArgumentError` is raised when unknown options are passed to either `expose` or `with_options`.

+### Preloading Associations

+Use [Grape::Entity::Preloader](https://github.com/OuYangJinTing/grape-entity-preloader) to preload associations and callbacks and avoid N+1 operations.

 ## Installation